scroll to top

 Reference Services Policy

-4-85 Reference Service Policy
+4-85 Reference Services

 Patron questions are addressed with no distinction about the purpose of the inquiry or the use of the information.
 All questions are handled in confidence and with impartiality.
 Staff does not discriminate based on age, gender, race, sexual preference, disability, or appearance in providing Reference and Reader’s Advisory services.
 This service is provided in a manner consistent with the American Library Association’s Library Bill of Rights and the Code of Ethics, and US copyright law.